awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-tag-policies.md

 *Tag policies* are a type of policy in AWS Organizations that can help you standardize tags across resources in your organization's accounts\.
 For more information about tag policies, see [Tag policies](orgs_manage_policies_tag-policies.md)\.

-Use the following information to help you to help you integrate tag policies with AWS Organizations\.
+Use the following information to help you integrate tag policies with AWS Organizations\.